direktspeed/direktspeed/README.md

+## This Repo Holds the dspeed.eu Content
+I have choosen to host the new dspeed.eu homepage on github as it allows frindly people to work with me on the Company goals.
+Every one who contributes to this repo can consider him self Free Intern of DIREKTSPEED.
+Thanks everyone who helps us to improve the Amazing vision that we have.
+Feel also free to raise Issues that you have with the homepage.

 ## History
 We have Invented what we wanted to invent and we did made it Production Ready.
 We Bundled our Knowleg and created the "Stealify Compiler" A Complet KI Driven Autonomous Software Engineer and Architect that is able to turn Simple Polyglot Code Input into Working Production Ready Autnomouse Running Software Stack Deployments.